 - A Foreign Housing Exclusion that allows an additional exclusion from income for certain amounts paid for household expenses that occur as a consequence of living abroad.

-With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate your US tax for expats.
+With proper planning and quality tax preparation, you should be able to take advantage of these and other strategies to minimize or even eliminate your US expat taxes in China.
 Please note that even if you do not believe you will owe any US income taxes, you will more than likely still be required to file a return.

 Who Is a Resident of China?